openvinotoolkit/open_model_zoo/demos/bert_named_entity_recognition_demo/python/README.md

 Options:
   -h, --help            Show this help message and exit.
   -v VOCAB, --vocab VOCAB
-                        Required. path to the vocabulary file with tokens -m MODEL, --model MODEL
+                        Required.
+Path to the vocabulary file with tokens -m MODEL, --model MODEL
                         Required.
 Path to an .xml file with a trained model -i INPUT, --input INPUT